cabal-club/cable/readme.md

 Indicates a desire to conclude a given `req_id` and stop receiving responses for that request.

-Some requests are long-lived, and stay open waiting for data to arrive.
-Such requests can be terminated using this request.
+This request can be used to terminated other, long-lived requests.

 field        | type                | desc
 -------------|---------------------|-------------------------------------